Test planning checklist

 Define the test goal

 Decide which application functionality you want to test.
 The clearer the goal and the simpler the test, the better.
-Large tests that deal with various aspects of the application’s behavior are hard to create and maintain.
+Large tests that deal with various aspects of the application’s behavior are difficult to create and maintain.
 We recommend that you create a simple test that will test only certain functionality of your application.

 Plan testing steps